gromacs/releng/docs/jenkins-config.rst

 TODO

-Build slave labels
+Build agent labels
 ------------------

-The following labels on the Jenkins build slaves are currently used to allocate builds to slaves:
+The following labels on the Jenkins build agents are currently used to allocate builds to agents:

 pipeline-master
   Used to run general steps in workflow jobs that do not do any lengthy